 The Money Follows the Person (MFP) Rebalancing Demonstration, which began operation in December 2008, has been a leading force in Connecticut's efforts to rebalance the system of LTSS to reflect consumer needs and choice.
 The program, located within the Department of Social Services (DSS), serves Medicaid eligible individuals across the age span with physical disabilities, mental illness and intellectual and cognitive disabilities.
-Under MFP, as of October 30, 2012, a total of 1,253 individuals have been transitioned from a nursing facility to community living.
+Under MFP, as of October 30, 2015, over 3,000 individuals have been transitioned from a nursing facility to community living.
 Connecticut has established five rebalancing benchmarks under MFP that are aligned with the goals of the Long-Term Services and Supports Plan: